Hakka Chinese Food in Toronto at Hakka Garden

 “It’s my favourite place to eat”, “I go there every week”, “It’s legit, all their meat is halal”, “their crispy beef is AMAZING!”.
 Lots of comments, all on the same Hakka Chinese food restaurant, Hakka Garden.

 Is this the same place I visited before?
 In Thorncliff, near the masjid?
 Yup, that’s the one.
 Apparently, they’ve stepped up their game to bring tasty, budget friendly Hakka meals to the large Muslim community in this area.
-The best part is their meat is from reputable sources.
+The best part is their meat is from reputable sources such as their neighbours, Mecca Halal Meat.

 My husband and I (with two kids in tow) set off for Hakka Garden to enjoy Saturday evening liner (lunch/dinner, you’ll understand if you have small kids, mine need to be fed at 5pm or they go wild).
 As we pulled up, memories of my last visit started to flood in and I wasn’t sure I could be won over with this place despite raving reviews from others.
 Located in a strip plaza, Hakka Garden neighbours Arza Pizza, Mecca Halal Meat & Seafood and is really close to the Islamic Society of Toronto, Masjid Dar-us-salaam.